 - Top-rated insurer with 80 years of experience

 - Transparent quoting

 How to get cheap car insurance in Tennessee

 When it comes to how much you’ll pay for car insurance, Tennessee was a bit less than the national average of $1,300 in 2017, with most drivers paying under $1,200 annually for coverage.

 The most expensive areas to insure a car are typically the state’s big cities of Nashville and Memphis due to the additional risk for car accidents, vandalism and theft.
-In small towns and rural areas of the state, you’re likely to find lower insurance rates because of a decreased risk of damage.
+In smaller towns and rural areas of the state like the Tri-Cities area, you’re likely to find lower insurance rates because of a decreased risk of damage.

 While you can expect to pay something in the ballpark of that $1,200 average, you could also end up paying significantly less if you qualify for discounts and follow our tips for lowering your payments.

 Cheapest car insurance in Tennessee